Snow and Ice - Advice for Charity Facilities Managers

 Here is some advice on key issues:

+Facilities managers need to be aware of upcoming severe weather.
 Keep in touch with weather warnings issued by the Met Office.
 Their website has local forecasts and weather warnings: https://www.metoffice.gov.uk/public/weather

-Your local authority may publish helpful information on what is happening in your area on its website.
+At times of extreme weather, your local authority may publish helpful information on what is happening in your area on its website.
 Research and bookmark local authority pages with information on emergency contact numbers, schools advice and gritting operations.

 2. Keeping paths clear - What should your Charity do?